Improved Hardness of BDD and SVP Under Gap-(S)ETH: Abstract

+An earlier version of this work stated \cref{en:abs-improved-eth-kn-bdd,en:abs-improved-seth-bdd} without the assumption $\kissnum > 0$, which asserts that there exists a family of exponential kissing number lattices, since that claim had been made in prior published work.
+Unfortunately, that work was later shown to contain a bug, and so \cref{en:abs-improved-eth-kn-bdd,en:abs-improved-seth-bdd} are now conditional.

 Our results for $\BDD_{p, \alpha}$ improve and extend work by Aggarwal and Stephens-Davidowitz (STOC, 2018) and Bennett and Peikert (CCC, 2020).
-Specifically, the quantities~$\alphakissnum$ and~$\alphaeth_p$ (respectively, $\alphaseth_{p,C}$) significantly improve upon the corresponding quantity~$\alpha_p^*$ (respectively,~$\alpha_{p,C}^*$) of Bennett and Peikert for small~$p$ (but arise from somewhat stronger assumptions).
-In particular, \cref{en:abs-improved-eth-kn-bdd} improves the smallest value of~$\alpha$ for which $\BDD_{p, \alpha}$ is known to be exponentially hard in the Euclidean norm ($p = 2$) to an explicit constant $\alpha < 1$ for the first time under a general-purpose complexity assumption. \cref{en:abs-improved-eth-kn-bdd,en:abs-improved-seth-bdd} crucially use the recent breakthrough result of Vl{\u{a}}du{\c{t}} (Moscow Journal of Combinatorics and Number Theory, 2019), which showed an explicit exponential lower bound on the lattice kissing number.
+Specifically, the quantities~$\alphakissnum$ and~$\alphaeth_p$ (respectively, $\alphaseth_{p,C}$) (conditionally) improve upon the corresponding quantity~$\alpha_p^*$ (respectively,~$\alpha_{p,C}^*$) of Bennett and Peikert for small~$p$ (but arise from somewhat stronger assumptions).
 Finally, \cref{en:abs-improved-seth-svp} answers a natural question left open by Aggarwal, Bennett, Golovnev, and Stephens-Davidowitz (SODA, 2021), which showed an analogous result for the Closest Vector Problem.